LazaUK/AIFoundry-Agents-LogicApps/README.md

 ***

-## Part 3: Configuring Logic App as a Tool using OpenAPI Schema with SAS Token auth
+## Option B: Logic App as a Tool using OpenAPI Schema with SAS Token auth
 This section demonstrates how to integrate Azure Logic Apps with Azure AI Foundry agents using **OpenAPI schema**.

 ### 3.1 The `LogicAppsIntegration` Class